open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-optimism.md

 ### The Optimism Ecosystem

 Optimism attracts varied dApps and DeFi platforms, leveraging its seamless Ethereum integration for reduced user costs.
+To explore the role of NFTs in open source, visit [The Role of NFTs in Open Source Rewards](https://www.license-token.com/wiki/the-role-of-nf-ts-in-open-source-rewards).

 ## Comparing Arbitrum and Optimism